Faouzijedidi1/Milestone-Planner/readme.md

 ### **Authors and acknowledgment**

-This application was built by a team of three ALC Students: Yonas Chapi, Faouzi Jedidi, and Heritier Muhire.
+This application was built by a team of three ALC Students: Faouzi Jedidi, Yonas Chapi, and Heritier Muhire.

-We would like to appreciate the consistency support of our module leader, Katrin.
-She helps us with additional notes, guidance, and resources to complete this coursework.
-We also appreciate, Mr Tabot, our facilitator for consistency followup and guidance in the time we were working on this project.